Exploring EPSCoR Research Ecosystems

 NSF does not expect that there is a single answer to questions within each of these three themes.
 Each jurisdiction can, and should, develop its own approach based on the intersectionality of the unique strengths, opportunities, and challenges present in its research ecosystem.

-NSF expects this series of workshops to highlight both differences and commonalities in strengths, opportunities, and challenges across jurisdictions.
-By connecting all EPSCoR jurisdictions through these workshops it is envisioned that opportunities for jurisdictions to work together on different aspects of the developing ecosystem to develop nationwide best practices will be revealed.
+This series of workshops highlighted both differences and commonalities in strengths, opportunities, and challenges across jurisdictions.
+By connecting all EPSCoR jurisdictions through these workshops, jurisdictions worked together on different aspects of the developing ecosystem to develop nationwide best practices.

 The Event